Vector Smart Object

 What Causes Rising Damp?

-But rising damp is also often misdiagnosed, sometimes accidentally, sometimes by cowboys overcharging for a damp problem which may have a far simpler cause.
+But rising damp issues are often misdiagnosed, sometimes accidentally, sometimes by cowboys overcharging for a damp problem that may have a far simpler cause.

-This breathing of moisture regulates the temperature and humidity in a building, making it ideal for our changeable climate in the UK.
+This moisture breathing regulates the temperature and humidity in a building, making it ideal for our changeable climate in the UK.

 But their greatest strength is also their weakness.
-If water is being absorbed at a faster rate than it can be released, the bricks will become wet and vulnerable to salt damage, which may lead to damp spreading inside the house.
+If water is being absorbed at a faster rate than it can be released, the bricks will become wet and vulnerable to salt damage, which may lead to damp on internal walls and damp spreading inside the house.

-Excess water can come from driving rain, leaky gutters, cracks in the masonry or from the ground.
+Excess water can come from driving rain, leaky gutters, masonry cracks or ground cracks.

-Rising damp occurs when bricks suck up water from the ground (also known as capillary action), allowing damp to build up in basement or ground floor walls.
+Rising damp begins when bricks suck up water from the ground (also known as capillary action), allowing rising damp on internal walls to build up, typically in basements or ground floor walls.
+You may notice a rising damp smell or other rising damp signs such as damp patches and wet rot in these areas.

-Stopping moisture from being sucked up into walls has been a problem for builders since building began.
-The solution is to build a damp proof course into the wall.
+Stopping moisture from being sucked up into walls has been a challenge for builders for centuries.
+Treating rising damp problems involves stopping this capillary action, often by installing or repairing a damp proof course.

 Since 1875, all houses built have been required by law to have a damp proof course (DPC).

-At first, a DPC was a layer of hard, non-porous stones such as slate or flint which acted as a barrier to stop groundwater from being soaked up into the bricks above.
+At first, a DPC was a layer of hard, non-porous stones such as slate or flint, acting as a barrier to stop groundwater from being soaked up into the bricks above.

-Today’s damp proof courses are made from PVC plastic, which lasts longer, is more effective and easy to install than the traditional stone method.
-Low absorption bricks are also used in situations where a plastic PVC isn’t suitable.
+Today’s damp proof courses are made from PVC plastic, which lasts longer, is more effective, and easier to install than the traditional stone method.
+In cases where PVC isn’t suitable, low absorption bricks or a physical damp proof membrane may be used.

 While the law has required a DPC to be built into homes since 1875, actual enforcement of that law and general building standards were far less strict in the past.

-Age, shoddy workmanship or a complete lack of a DPC has resulted in many period homes suffering from rising damp.
+Age, shoddy workmanship, or a complete lack of a DPC have resulted in many period homes suffering from rising damp.

-Improved building techniques mean rising damp is less common in modern homes, but it can still arise if design is poor or groundwater levels weren’t taken into account.
+Improved building techniques mean rising damp is less common in modern homes, but it can still arise if design is poor or groundwater levels were not considered.

 If your building is suffering from rising damp, it’s a problem which won’t go away without either fixing or replacing the failed damp proof course.